Customatics/VSTS-TFS-Integration/README.md

 6. Click Confirm button
 7. Now you are ready to get started!

+# Version 3.0.0 release
+- For Leapwork version 2018.1.200
+- Uses new Leapwork v3 API, API v2 is not supported

 # Let’s get you started!
-1. TFS: Add build step "Leaptest Integration" to your build definition.
+1. TFS: Add build step "Leapwork Integration" to your build definition.
-VSTS: Add an agent phase and then add task "Leaptest Integration" to this agent phase.
+VSTS: Add an agent phase and then add task "Leapwork Integration" to this agent phase.
-2. Enter Leaptest controller URL (http://{HOSTNAME where LEAPTEST controller is installed}:{port number (9000 is by default)}").
+2. Enter Leapwork controller hostname or IP-address.
+3. Enter your LEAPWORK controller API port, by default it is 9001.
-3. Enter time delay (in seconds, by default 3 seconds).
+4. Enter time delay (in seconds, by default 5 seconds).
 While schedule is running extension will check schedule state with a specified delay before the schedule is finished.
-4. Select how the extension should process "Done" status: “Success” or “Failed”.
+5. Select how the extension should process "Done" status: “Success” or “Failed”.
-5. Enter JUnit report file name.
+6. Enter JUnit report file name.
 The default name is "report.xml".
-6. Enter schedule titles you want to run, each one must be entered from a new line.
+7. Enter schedule titles you want to run, each one must be entered from a new line.
-7. Enter schedule ids, each one must be entered from a new line.
+8. Enter schedule ids, each one must be entered from a new line.
 Using id is preferable, because schedule title can be changed.
-8. TFS: Add Test build step "Publish Test Results" to your build definition.
+9. TFS: Add Test build step "Publish Test Results" to your build definition.
 VSTS: Add a task " Publish Test Results " to the previously added agent phase.
-9. Choose JUnit report format.
+10. Choose JUnit report format.
 Enter JUnit report file name.
 It MUST be the same you've entered in point 5.
-10. Run your schedule and get results.
+11. Run your schedule and get results.
 Enjoy!
-11. Check build results in a detailed report, which can be found in Build summary
+12. Check build results in a detailed report, which can be found in Build summary
-12. Download logs if needed.
+13. Download logs if needed.

+# Troubleshooting
+- If you catch an error "No such run [runId]!" after schedule starting, increase time delay parameter.

 # Do you need a perfectly tailored solution?
 Visit our [website](http://customatics.com) or drop us a line by email info@customatics.com